duynguyen02/tj_hyd_nam/README.md

 | 10/15/2016 | 11.1 | 0.31299 | 0   | 3.41 |
 | ...        | ...  | ...     | ... | ...  |

-The time intervals between dates must be equal (e.g., 24 hours) for the model to function accurately.
+Ensure that the time intervals between dates are consistent (e.g., 24 hours) for accurate model performance.

-#### Initialize the NAM Model
+### 2. Initialize the NAM Model

 ```python
 import pandas as pd